Centre for Digital Media: Master of Digital Media

 As of September 20, 2012, the program moved into the new Centre for Digital Media building, known as CDM 685 after its 685 Great Northern Way address.
+This building completed construction in 2011 and was noticed to be a signal for the "start of a development that promises to transform the neighborhood."
 In addition to 76 student housing units, this 49,000 square foot building includes a 10,000-square-foot (930 m2) filming area and green screen, editing and filmmaking labs.
 Classrooms are equipped with "Dolby 5.1 capabilities, high-end wall projectors, Blu-ray playback."

 Industry projects

 Industry projects are the key component of the Master of Digital Media program.
 Students work in project teams to create products for industry partners and must stay within the time, resource and management constraints that characterize professional work schedules in the digital media industry.
 The team must both prototype and produce a tangible result.

 During Projects courses, teams of three to six students work on a focused project (or several, smaller related projects) during that semester.
 The primary objective of the courses is to provide a hands-on working experience with teammates who are from different backgrounds and disciplines, as well as familiarize students with industry expectations and prepare them for careers in the digital media sector by immersing them in real-world, team-based scenarios.

-Each team must comprise students from both technological and non-technological backgrounds.
-During the course of the project, students having an engineering or other technical background are expected to make an aesthetic contribution to the project and students having an artistic grounding are expected to make a technical contribution to the project.
-The work must be overseen by a faculty member approved by the MDM program for this project.

-Students also have the opportunity to pitch their own ideas for projects, mimicking the early stages of managing their own startups.